Disabled Supporter Information

 If after considering all possible reasonable adjustments the Club concludes that it is unable to provide a space then priority consideration will be given when a space becomes available.

-The Disability Liaison Officer (DLO) Warner Duff is the designated point of contact for buying tickets for disabled supporters.
+The Disability Liaison Officer (DLO) Lee Smith is the designated point of contact for buying tickets for disabled supporters.
 Confirmation of eligibility should be produced or sent as appropriate.

 TICKET PRICES & SALES